 Ten Movies Featuring Talking Dogs (That Aren’t Animated)

-Who doesn’t love a talking dog?
+Today is National Dog Day, which got us thinking, who doesn’t love a talking dog?
 Entire movies have been based on them, and we’re not ashamed to say we can’t get enough of them.
 For this particular list, we’re going to focus on movies where dogs can talk but aren’t specifically animated or taken directly from an animated show.
 Get it?
 Let’s just say it leaves out ‘Scooby Doo’ and ‘Underdog’ (which is fine by me considering the ridiculousness of those films any way).

 So what’s left in?
 A lot.
 Believe me.
 But some are remakes, so I’ve stuck with the originals when applicable.
 Talking dogs are great, so let’s check out many movies where those wacky canines just won’t shut up.